maenmulhemeng/aspnet_api_demo/README.md

 ## The APi web application

 I build it with repect to a scpific structure:
 1- Controllers
 2- Business Layers
 3- Access Layers
 4- Models
 5- Vistual Database in the service folder

-I add it two models, two access layers classes, two businesss layers classes and of course one controller.
+I added two models, two access layers classes, two businesss layers classes and of course one controller.
 Of course we can use Entity Framework but I just solved like this to open the question of the architecture.

 # Thanks